-In March 2012 Williams Hybrid Power announced an association with Audi Sport to become the hybrid system energy storage supplier for the Audi R18 e-tron quattro that is competing in the 2012 FIA World Endurance Championship.
+In March 2012 Williams Hybrid Power announced an association with Audi Sport to become the hybrid system energy storage supplier for the Audi R18 e-tron quattro that is competing in the 2012 and 2013 FIA World Endurance Championship.

 For the Audi R18 e-tron quattro, WHP has designed an entirely new, ultra-lightweight electric flywheel and associated power electronics and the company has worked closely with Audi engineers to fully integrate its unique electric flywheel into the car.
 The system will provide 150kW of power and have a top rotor speed of 45,000 rpm.